EstelleGvl/unknownhands/pages/USER_GUIDE.md

 2. **From database:**
    - Browse manuscripts
-   - Click record with images
+   - Click manuscript record with images
-   - Click "View in IIIF Viewer" link
+   - Click "Open in Mirador (new tab)" button

 ### Viewer Interface